Best hybrid bikes: Fast bikes for leisure and commuting

 A rear rack can be useful for carrying stuff.
 Again, look out for the mounting points at the rear, both on the dropouts where the wheel's hub fits into the frame and higher up on the seat stays.

-Lights are also a useful addition for safety and essential if riding at night.
+Adding a set of the best bike lights is a useful addition for safety and is essential if riding at night.
 Again, some hybrids will have these fitted, while you may need to budget for them as an extra if not.

 Many hybrid bikes will come fitted with a bell, which can be useful when riding in town.
 This may be a basic number though.
 For something altogether more flashy, check out our guide to the best bike bells.